Alfresco/docs-alfresco/content-services/latest/admin/admin-console.md

 ---
-title: Using the Admin Console
+title: Using the Repository Admin Console
 ---

-The Admin Console application that gives you control over the management and settings of the Content Services environment.
+The Repository Admin Console application gives you control over the management and settings of the Content Services environment.

 You'll find help text on the Admin Console pages to assist you with setting up the repository.